 60 - Take immediate steps towards addressing the global shortfall of 18 million health workers

 63 – Provide better opportunities and working environment for women to ensure their role and leadership in the health sector, with a view to increasing the meaningful representation, engagement, participation and empowerment of all women in the workforce

 65 – Strengthen capacity on health intervention and technology assessment, data collection and analysis, to achieve evidence-based decisions at all levels

 Of course, a declaration can become only words on a page.

 The challenges women face in seeking quality care and achieving active participation in their health and rights are not 'OBGYN problems' – they are challenges we must tackle together.

-As a global federation, FIGO remains committed to ensuring that, once the 193 UN Member States adopt the Political Declaration of the High-Level Meeting on Universal Health Coverage: moving together to build a healthier world next week, these critical dimensions of UHC become a reality for all women, everywhere.
+As a global federation, FIGO remains committed to ensuring that, now that the 193 UN Member States have adopted the Political Declaration of the High-Level Meeting on Universal Health Coverage: moving together to build a healthier world, these critical dimensions of UHC become a reality for all women, everywhere.